Overview

 Asset Recovery/Commercial Litigation

-- Represented client in Latin America in global asset recovery matter and recovered substantial funds
+- Represented Latin American client in global asset recovery matter

 - Successfully negotiated pre-litigation settlement to investment contract dispute between two high profile parties in Manhattan, collecting 100% of client’s demand